SAP-archive/teched2020-DEV164/exercises/ex5/README.md

 To give the customer the best possible overview, add some color to your application.
 Introduce a new layout and structure for the item, and also show an `sap.ui.core.Icon` there.

-1. Open `Sensors.view.xml` and add the xml namespace `xmlns:core="sap.ui.core` to the view to have the `sap.ui.core.Icon` available.
+1. Open `Sensors.view.xml` and add the xml namespace `xmlns:core="sap.ui.core"` to the view to have the `sap.ui.core.Icon` available.

 ***SensorManager/webapp/view/Sensors.view.xml***